 Inside the less folder, less files are localed that together will form the bootstrap CSS framework.

 If you look carefully, you will find a "test" folder located inside the less folder.

 This folder includes some HTML files that are some simple bootstrap layouts.
 These could be used for customization purposes, but I will create my own test page, including the main components that I will customize.

 I created a simple bootstrap layout, combining some components from the test files explained above.

 My page is made up of two "

 As I mentioned earlier, bootstrap is a framework and everyone knows that it is not a good practice to change the main framework files to customize it.
 Why?

-Because, First, this frameworks may get updates from time to time and that way you will need to do the customization to the new version again!
+Because, first, this framework may get updates from time to time and that way, you will need to do the customization to the new version again!

 The next step is to add my own less files that override and customize the main framework to my own less folder.

 Bootstrap includes two main files that if overridden, almost the whole framework will be overridden and customized.